zeyadsalah22/Design-Patterns/README.md

 #### State Pattern
 - **Explanation**: Allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class.
 - **Main Points**:
-  - Useful when an object should change its behavior based on its state.
-  - Encapsulates state-specific behavior in separate state classes.
-  - Makes it easy to add new states without modifying existing code.
-  - State transitions are managed by the context object.
+ - Extract each logic to separate class and let the context delegate the behavior to the corresponding state class
+ - Applies single responsibility and open-closed principle where each state is organized in separate class and we can introduce new states.
+ - Focuses on managing state transitions and coordinating state-specific behavior.
 - **Components**:
   - Context
   - State Interface